On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: ojasiewicz inequalities for sum of squares representations

 Therefore we can bound the {\L}ojasiewicz exponent and constant for $F$ and $G$, by analysing the {\L}ojasiewicz inequality between the \emph{Euclidean distance} function $E$ and the \emph{semi-algebraic distance} function $G$ in equation \eqref{eq:loja_E_G} and equation \eqref{eq::F_E}.
 More precisely, we have the following inequality: $L \le L_{E,G}$.

-In the next section, we analyze the \L ojasiewicz inequality \eqref{eq:loja_E_G} in regular cases, showing that $L_{E,G} = 1$ and describing the constant $\cst_{E,G}$.
-Since $G$ and $S$ are invariant by scaling the functions $g_i$ by positive scalars, we will assume hereafter in the article the following.
+{In the next subsection, we analyze the {\L}ojasiewicz inequality \eqref{eq:loja_E_G} under a regularity assumption and show, that under this assumption, $L_{E,G} = 1$.
+We also compute the constant $\cst_{E,G}$.} Since $G$ and $S$ are invariant by scaling the functions $g_i$ by positive scalars, we will assume hereafter the following.

-\textbf{Scaling assumption:}
+\subsection{Scaling assumption:}